 The interaction between scientists and physicians allows the development of high-impact translational projects that can lead to personalized medicine for leukemias, lymphomas, and myelomas.

-DR. JESÚS SAN MIGUEL Y DR. FELIPE PRÓSPER
+DR. JESÚS SAN MIGUEL AND DR. FELIPE PRÓSPER

 CO-DIRECTORS OF THE HEMATO-ONCOLOGY PROGRAM

 Hematological or blood cancer is caused by the abnormal proliferation or alteration of the function of blood cells, also called hematopoietic cells.
 These cells originate in the bone marrow and are divided into two main lines: myeloid and lymphoid.
 Depending on their origin, blood cells will have different types and immune functions.
 Among these cells are white blood cells, red blood cells and platelets.